cilium/cilium/Documentation/bpf.rst

    the kernel or other libraries and reuse their static inline functions or macros / definitions.

-   Eventually LLVM needs to compile the entire code into a flat sequence of BPF instructions for a given program section.
-Best practice is to use an annotation like ``__inline`` for every library function as shown below.
+   Unless a recent kernel (4.16+) and LLVM (6.0+) is used where BPF to BPF function calls are supported, then LLVM needs to compile and inline the entire code into a flat sequence of BPF instructions for a given program section.
+In such case, best practice is to use an annotation like ``__inline`` for every library function as shown below.
 The use of ``always_inline`` is recommended, since the compiler could still decide to uninline large functions that are only annotated as ``inline``.

    In case the latter happens, LLVM will generate a relocation entry into the ELF file, which BPF ELF loaders such as iproute2 cannot resolve and